aehrc/pathling/site/docs/encoders/index.md

 "Compute" section and click on the cluster.
 Click on the "Libraries" tab, and click "Install new".

-Install both the `python` PyPI package, and the `au.csiro.pathling:encoders` Maven package.
+Install both the `python` PyPI package, and the `au.csiro.pathling:library-api` Maven package.
 Once the cluster is restarted, the libraries should be available for import and use within all notebooks.